256wangliu/pooled-mapping/README.md

 ```

-## Finding canidates by filtering samples based on allele frequency
+## Identification of canidates by filtering

 We knew *DisA* was recessive so we setup simple heuristic filters.
 This was done with "filter-recessive.pl",  a provided perl script.